 The database displays all records available for imaging.

 1. Early records (1887-1912) were ledger entries only – without documents.

 2. Some documents were destroyed by water or other damage.

-3. Later records (#50200 and over) and cash surrenders are not accessible.
+3. Later records (policies numbered 50200 and above) and cash surrenders are not accessible.

-– If not available, your order will be returned.
+– If your policy is not available, your order and payment will be returned.